neondatabase/website/content/docs/community/contribution-guide.md

 ### Voice and language

-The voice in the documentation should sound like a human being explaining something important to another human being while striking the right This page offers guidelines on how to contribute to the Neon documentation.
-Our goal is to create an environment where our community has the information and knowledge required to confidently participate in improving the Neon documentation.
+The voice in the documentation should sound like one human being explaining something important to another, while striking the right balance between being approachable yet professional.

 #### Guidelines